+An important manifestation of SOC is the Rashba-Dresselhaus (RD) effect, whereby degenerate electron bands split and acquire counter-rotating spin orientations (Fig.~\ref{fig1})~\cite{Rashba1959,dres55,brw15,Manchon2015}.
+The RD effect can be used to generate and manipulate spin currents in Datta-Das transistors~\cite{Datta1990,Koo2009}, minimize spin dephasing in quantum devices~\cite{Zutic2004,Manchon2015}, and realize topological superconductivity and Majorana modes~\cite{Kezilebieke2020}.
+In current realizations, the RD effect is tuned electrically via a gate~\cite{Koo2009,Wunderlich2010} or chemically by balancing spin-orbit splitting and inversion-symmetry breaking~\cite{King2017}.
+Another theoretical possibility is to induce this effect by dynamically breaking inversion symmetry~\cite{emd16,Monserrat2017a,Niesner2018}.

+In this work we develop the theory of dynamical control of the RD effect via phonon-assisted processes.
+To enable maximum tunability, we focus on non-magnetic centrosymmetric crystals, for which the RD is forbidden.
+We identify the phonon symmetry selection rules that lead to RD spin splitting with besopke Rashba, Dresselhaus, or Weyl spin textures, and we identify an \textit{ab initio} descriptor to quantify this effect.
+As an application of our approach, we calculate the dynamic RD effect for lead halide perovskites, and we show that it is within the detection range of current ultrafast experiments. }

-The Rashba-Dresselhaus effect can be understood as a special case of the spin-orbit coupling Hamiltonian:
+The RD effect can be understood starting from the standard spin-orbit coupling Hamiltonian:

-where $\hbar$, $e$, $m$, $c$, $\bs$, and $\bp$ denote the Planck constant, electron charge and mass, speed of light, Pauli vector, and electron momentum, respectively. $\bE$ is the electrostatic field experienced by the electrons.
-In the traditional Rashba effect one considers a uniform electric field along the Cartesian direction $\hat{z}$ (Fig.~\ref{fig1}A), and a parabolic electron band with minimum at the Brillouin-zone center, so that the coupling term $V_{\rm SOC}$ is proportional to $\sigma_x k_y \!-\!\sigma_y k_x$, with $\bk$ denoting the Bloch wavevector of the electron.
-The resulting band structure and spin texture for the Rashba and Dresselhaus effects are shown in Fig.~\ref{fig1}B and Fig.~\ref{fig1}C, respectively.
-This situation is also representative of polar crystals, which can sustain a finite macroscopic electric field~\cite{Rashba1959}.
+where $\hbar$, $e$, $m$, $c$, $\bs$, and $\bp$ denote Planck constant, electron charge and mass, speed of light, Pauli vector, and electron momentum, respectively. $\bE$ is the electrostatic field experienced by the electrons.
+In the conventional Rashba effect one considers a uniform electric field along the Cartesian direction $\hat z$ as in Fig.~\ref{fig1}(a), and a parabolic electron band with minimum at the Brillouin-zone center, so that $V_{\rm SOC}$ is proportional to $\sigma_x k_y -\sigma_y k_x$, where $\bk$ is the Bloch wavevector of the electron.
+The related Dresselhaus coupling term is of the form {$\sigma_x k_x -\sigma_y k_y$}.
+The resulting band structures and spin textures are illustrated in Fig.~\ref{fig1}(b) and (c)-(d), respectively.

-We now focus on centrosymmetric non-magnetic crystals, for which the Rashba-Dresselhaus effect is symmetry-forbidden.
-In this case the electric field $\bE$ of Eq.~\eqref{eq.1} is replaced by the gradient of the single-particle potential energy, $ \bE = (1/e)\nabla V$.
-In density-functional theory calculations $V$ corresponds to the Kohn-Sham potential, and depends parametrically on the atomic coordinates. {Intuitively one} might think that, as the atoms fluctuate around their equilibrium sites, at any given time the crystal is in a broken-symmetry state, therefore it should exhibit a non-vanishing Rashba-Dresselhaus spin splitting induced by the { fluctuations of the lattice}.
-This is precisely what is observed in Born-Oppenheimer molecular dynamics simulations~\cite{emd16}.
-Albeit intuitive, this picture is incomplete since the quantum nature of lattice vibrations is not taken into account.
-In the following we overcome this limitation by {developing a quantum many-body theory of this effect}.